-INITIATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON STAINLESS STEEL SINKS ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA (CHINA) AND MALAYSIA
+NOTICE OF INITITATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON FRESH OR CHILLED GARLIC, ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA

-In accordance with the provisions in Article 53.1 of the Anti-Dumping Regulations (ADR), any definitive anti-dumping duty shall be terminated on a date not later than five years from the date of imposition, unless the International Trade Administration Commission (the Commission) determines, in a review initiated before that date on its own initiative or upon a duly substantiated request made by or on behalf of the domestic industry, that the expiry of the duty would likely lead to continuation or recurrence of dumping and material injury.
+In accordance with the provisions in Article 53.1 of the Anti-Dumping Regulations, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and material injury.

-On 28 June 2013, the International Trade Administration Commission of South Africa (the Commission) notified the interested parties through Notice No. 664 of 2013 in Government Gazette No. 36592, that unless a substantiated request is made indicating that the expiry of the anti-dumping duties against imports of stainless steel sinks originating in or imported from China and Malaysia would likely lead to the continuation or recurrence of dumping and injury, the anti-dumping duties on stainless steel sinks originating in or imported from China and Malaysia will expire on 5 November 2014.
+On 20 June 2014, the International Trade Administration Commission of South Africa (the Commission) notified the interested parties through Notice No. 450 of 2014 in Government Gazette No. 37740, that unless a substantiated request is made indicating that the expiry of the anti-dumping duties against imports of fresh or chilled garlic originating in or imported from the People's Republic of China would likely lead to the continuation or recurrence of dumping and injury, the anti-dumping duties on fresh or chilled garlic originating in or imported from the People's Republic of China will expire on 25 March 2015.